3030years/BedRockServerinAStick/README.md

 # How to make pull requests
 DO NOT ADD YOUR MINERCRAFT FILES!
+Get A FRESH COPY OF MINECRAFT FROM MSI INSTALL!
+DO NOT HAVE ACCOUNT ON YOUR INSTALL!
 # MCinAStick
  Allows you to Put minecraft on a sick!<br>